masagrator/SaltyNX/README.md

 - inside file write with hex editor instructions that you want to put into this function,
 - put this file either to `SaltySD/patches` to make it work for every game, or to `SaltySD/patches/*titleid*` to make it work for specific game.

-# How to download release:
+# How to install release:

+Download newest version from [RELEASES](https://github.com/masagrator/SaltyNX/releases)

 Just put folders from archive to root of your sdcard.